Disaster Human Services

-The Pennsylvania Department of Human Services Office of Mental Health and Substance Abuse Services partners with the Department of Health’s Office of Public Health Preparedness to strengthen Pennsylvania’s focus on emergency behavioral health at the state, county and local levels.
-Together these agencies conduct training, support and fund initiatives and established the Crisis Counseling Program.
+The Pennsylvania Department of Human Services (DHS) Office of Mental Health and Substance Abuse Services (OMHSAS) partners with the Pennsylvania Department of Health's Office of Public Health Preparedness to strengthen the focus on emergency behavioral health at the state, count,y and local levels.
+Together these agencies have conducted training, support, and funding programs and set up the Crisis Counseling Program.

 Psychological First Aid

 - Evidence-informed modular approach to help children, adolescents, adults and families in the immediate aftermath of disaster, terrorism and other crisis events

 - Designed to reduce the initial distress caused by traumatic events and to foster short- and long-term adaptive functioning and coping

 - Based on the understanding that disaster survivors and others affected by such events will experience a broad range of early reactions (physical, psychological, behavioral, and spiritual).
 Some of these reactions will cause enough distress to interfere with adaptive coping, and recovery may be facilitated by support from compassionate and caring disaster responders

 - Continuing education credits are currently available for the following disciplines: Emergency Medical Services certification including EMT and First Responder, Nursing and Social Work

 Disaster Crisis Outreach and Referral Team